The vibrating and multidisciplinary community of scientists gathered around the challenge will meet at the Anomalous Diffusion Workshop.

 - Zihan Huang – Hunan University, China

-- Oscar Garibo – Universitat Politècnica de València, Spain
+- Òscar Garibo i Orts, Universitat Politècnica de València, Spain

 abstract submission and poster guidelines

 Abstracts must be compiled in LateX according to the guideline provided in this template.
-Both the LateX and pdf file must be submitted by May 10, 2021 via email.
+A LateX file must be submitted by November 8, 2021 via the registration form.
+An extra pdf file can be also provided.

 Abstracts will be evaluated by the scientific committee, which will select the best 12 for oral communications.
 Two poster sessions allowing a total of 40 posters will be organized.